artemis-yl/artemis-yl.github.io/CAD_Portfolio.md

 ---

 ## Here are some 3D Models and engineering drawings I have made.
-On this page I only show the images of what I have done, with a few descriptors.
-For more information on the project themselves, please check out their respective projects (which is currently not availible).
+On this page I only show the images of what models I have made, with a few descriptions.
+For more information on the projects themselves, please check out their respective projects (which is currently not available - coming soon).

 ### Table of Contents